Master statistics & machine learning: intuition, math, code

 I recommend taking my free course called "Statistics literacy for non-statisticians".
 It's 90 minutes long and will give you a bird's-eye-view of the main topics in statistics that I go into much much much more detail about here in this course.
 Note that the free short course is not required for this course, but complements this course nicely.
 And you can get through the whole thing in less than an hour if you watch if on 1.5x speed!

-You do not need any previous experience with statistics, machine learning, or data science.
+You do not need any previous experience with statistics, machine learning, deep learning, or data science.
 That's why you're here!

 Is this course up to date?